siemens/LightweightCmpRa/doc/config/README.md

 To this end it can be helpful to differentiate via certificate profiles.

+Note: If the `VerificationContext` is configured with MAC-based protection, the RA must use the same credentials as `OutputCredentials`.
+In this case, the configuration of the `OutputCredentials` object is ignored and the credentials from the `VerificationContext` are used for protecting outgoing messages.
+If a validation error occurs at the RA, the `OutputCredentials` are used to protect the error message.

 ##### The `SignatureCredentialContext` object

 The **`SignatureCredentialContext`** object holds the values needed